Presenting GRUB2 BLS

 There are solutions for this attack, of course.

-One is again to use TPM2+PIN
+One is again to use TPM2+PIN instead of TPM2, the same solution

 for the sniffing attack.
 In this case the first systemd-cryptsetup